mahkoh/jay/toml-spec/spec/spec.generated.md

   As a special case, if this is the action of a shortcut, the shortcut will be unbound.
 This can be used in modes to unbind a key.

+- `enable-window-management`:

+  Enables window management mode.

+  In window management mode, floating windows can be moved by pressing the left mouse button and all windows can be resize by pressing the right mouse button.

+- `disable-window-management`:

+  Disables window management mode.